oracle-livelabs/oci/peoplesoft-fullstack-dr/drpg-setup/drpg-setup.md

 5. Create DRPG in the Ashburn region.
 Click on Create DR Protection group in the Ashburn region browser tab.

-    - Provide a name for the FSDR Protection Group
+    - Provide a name for the Full Stack Disaster Recovery Protection Group
     - Select the right compartment
     - Select the object storage bucket created in Lab 1 which is **FSDR\_Bucket\_Ashburn**
     - Ignore Role and leave as **Not Configured**